MattHeffNT/Kaytetyemoji-/README.md

 ## Install

-You will need Android Studio (including all the respective Java libraries, sdks etc) to develop for Android and X-code etc to develop for IOS.
+You will need Android Studio (including all the respective Java libraries, sdks etc) to develop for Android.
+For IOS you will need X-code (and probably an apple device) with respective libraries for that.

-Ionic has its own <a href='https://ionicframework.com/docs/'>documentation </a> so any Ionic based solutions should be there.
+Ionic has its own <a href='https://ionicframework.com/docs/'>documentation </a> so Ionic install and usage instructions should be sourced there first.

 To install and run this source code you will need to install the Ionic CLI
 ```